YoungRheeCho/Deep-Learning-Intro-Final-Project-26-1/README.md

 **Baseline Performance Evaluation**

 &nbsp;&nbsp;&nbsp;&nbsp;In Known Attack evaluation, all supervised models showed high performance.
 RF was the best with F1 of 0.9983, followed by LSTM at 0.9919 and MLP at 0.9635.
 AE recorded a relatively low F1 of 0.5520, as it does not learn attack patterns directly but judges based on deviation from normality.
 In Unknown Attack evaluation, performance dropped sharply for all models.
-RF Recall was 0.2999, MLP 0.0362, LSTM 0.0221, and AE 0.0422, with AE recording the lowest Recall.
+RF Recall was 0.2999, MLP 0.0362, LSTM 0.0221, and AE 0.0422.
+Although AE's Recall (0.0422) was higher than LSTM (0.0221) and MLP (0.0362), AE recorded the lowest F1 (0.0164) due to extremely low Precision (0.0102).
 This supports H1 (sharp performance drop of supervised models on Unknown attacks), but H2 (AE superiority in Unknown detection) was rejected.

 | Model | Known F1 | Unknown Recall | Unknown Precision | Unknown F1 | Unknown ROC-AUC |
 |-------|----------|----------------|-------------------|------------|-----------------|